ClaytonFarr/justship/README.md

      - should be able to sign in (and also see a new user in Turso `users` table with `email_verified=1`)
      - should see events in PostHog 'Web Analytics' dashboard
 7. (Optional: if have paid user accounts) Setup billing with **[Stripe](https://stripe.com)**
-   - setup account & plans
    - create new account OR access existing account
+     - configure public details at 'Settings : Business : Public details' (e.g. business name, help link, privacy/terms links, etc.)
+   - setup test environment
-     - goto / search for 'Product Catalog'
+     - search for 'Product Catalog'
        - create a product for each plan level (e.g. 'Starter Plan', 'Pro Plan', 'Elite Plan')
        - add pricing for each product (can optionally add multiple prices per product for monthly/yearly)
        - will most likely use 'flat-rate' billing (for app recurring subscriptions)
-     - can goto / search for 'Subscriptions' to complete checklist there or manually visit settings below
      - configure Customer Portal settings at 'Settings : Billing : Customer portal'
        - e.g. business info, ability to switch subscription plans, etc.
        - optional: configure branding settings at 'Settings : Business : Branding'
-       - e.g. logo, brand colors
-     - configure public details at 'Settings : Business : Public details'
-       - e.g. business name, help link, privacy/terms links, etc.
-   - connect plans to app
-     - goto / search for 'Developers : API Keys'
-       - copy available key(s) to `.env` (e.g. `STRIPE_SECRET_KEY_TEST`, `STRIPE_SECRET_KEY`; locally and in Vercel project)
-       - can use only 'test' key before Stripe account is activated
-     - goto / search for 'Developers : Webhooks' (may be called 'Event Destinations' later)
+     - search for 'Developers : Webhooks' (may be called 'Event Destinations' later)
        - create new endpoint with url `https://{www.yourdomain.com}/stripe/webhook`
        - add events to listen for:
          - `checkout.session.completed`